8 April 2026

 Loaded encrypted credentials from auth.enc

-This stores credentials securely and prevents the error from returning after a restart.
+This stores credentials securely in a local file (auth.enc) and prevents the error from coming back every time you restart.

-You can confirm the authentication state at any time with:
+You can confirm the current authentication state with:

 /auth status

-An authenticated server will report an active session and credential store.
+An authenticated server will report an active session and a configured credential store.

 Summary